-Learning Strategies 9-12: Prerequisite: IEP Placement 1 year (1 credit) Students will focus on a combination of ELA and Math.
+Learning Strategies 9-12; Prerequisite: IEP Placement 1 year (1 credit) Students will focus on a combination of ELA and Math.
 Teachers will deliver explicit pre-teaching and reteaching of skills to promote academic growth.

 Students will be taught learning strategies to facilitate independence.
-Students will review concepts taught in their ELA and Math class, practice problem solving skills and be re-taught concepts from assessments/assignments.
+Students will review concepts taught in their re-taught concepts from assessments/assignments.